paladugu82/node-smb-server/lib/backends/rq/README.md

   * (Function) _callback_: Will be invoked with the result of the operation
     * (Error) _err_: Will be set to the error if one occurred.
     * (Boolean) _isDownloaded_: Will be `true` if the asset is already downloaded, otherwise `false`.
+* _getlinkedassets_: Retrieves the paths to all linked assets in a document.
+In InDesign, for example, a linked asset is a reference to an external file that is included in the InDesign document.
+  * (Object) _data_: Data for the event.
+    * (String) _path_: Path of the file.
+  * (Function) _callback_: Will be invoked with the result of the operation
+    * (Error) _err_: Will be set to the error if one occurred.
+    * (Array) _assets_: An array of string paths representing the document's linked assets.
+* _submitrequest_: Creates and submits an HTTP request to the backend's target remote server.
+The request will include all the additional options required to create a successful request
+  * (Object) _options_: Will be used as the options for the node.js HTTP request.
+At minimum, this should include a `url` element.
+  * (Function) _callback_: Will be invoked with the response of the request.
+    * (Error) _err_: Will be set to the error if one occurred.
+    * (HTTPResponse) _res_: The node.js HTTP Response object representing the request's response.

 ## Download Strategy